lgw2/lgw2.github.io/_teaching/csci332-fall-2024/syllabus.md

     an outside resource)?

 You are encouraged to write your homework using LaTex, a typesetting program that is popular in computer science research.
-[Overleaf]() is an online LaTeX compiler, and I've provided a [homework template]() that you can use to write up your homework solutions.
+[Overleaf](https://www.overleaf.com) is an online LaTeX compiler, and I've provided a [homework template](https://www.overleaf.com/read/knwmhrgkkqqj#9a5edd) that you can use to write up your homework solutions.

 ### Homework quizzes

+To complement the submitted homework, we will also have short homework quizzes in class on the day after homework is due.
+These will consist of definitions questions and some questions that are similar to questions from the homework.

-A sample homework quiz is available [here]().
+A sample homework quiz is available [here](https://lgw2.github.io/teaching/csci332-fall-2024/quizzes/Quiz_1_sample.pdf).
+Your lowest homework quiz grade will be dropped.

 ### Discord